 Glad you asked!
 Here’s a cute little flyer we made to outline the benefits of subscribing:

-You can also of course read more in the original announcement post here.
+You can also of course read more in the WHAT’S NEXT post from the Substack.

 IF I AGREE TO DO A PAID SUBSCRIPTION, HOW WILL I READ THE COMICS?